Killington is a Vermont Hiking Hub: Here are the Top Trails in the Area

 There are two easy stream crossings and a pretty amazing waterfall about ⅔ of the way up.
 This is a great spot to stop for a snack.

-After passing the first cascade, the ascent becomes steeper and the trees thin out.
+After passing the first cascade, the ascent becomes steeper, and the trees thin out.
 The forest floor is littered with mossy rocks, and there are ferns everywhere.
 I loved this part of the hike, even though the steep climb tested my endurance.

 Finally, after more than two miles going up, the trail splits.
 The left fork goes to a large rock with an awesome view of Rutland, and the right fork goes to the official summit of Blue Ridge Mountain with a small view over the trees.
 All-in-all a great, exhilarating hike!